 Before starting this digital detox, I had already been sorting out my digital habits for a long time:

-• LinkedIn : For visibility and interesting pro exchanges...
-Open all the time, skip on every notification, as a red dot catches the eye.
+- LinkedIn : For visibility and interesting pro exchanges...
+Open all the time, to be skipped on every notification, because a red dot catches the eye.

-• Facebook Messenger: still useful for quick exchanges with certain friends and family.
+- Facebook Messenger The new "I'm a friend, I'm a friend" feature: still useful for quick exchanges with friends and family.

 And then there's YouTube.
 Although it's not a social network, it was my biggest weakness.
-I'd leave videos running in the background, like a permanent radio, all day long.
+I let videos play in the background, like a permanent radio station, all day long.
 I couldn't cook or drive without listening to a video.
 A habit that I thought was harmless... but which tired me out, saturating my mind without me even realizing it.

 The problem: a false sense of lack of time

-I had this unpleasant feeling of always running out of time, of not being efficient enough, of being more tired than the norm, even though the time was actually there.
+I had this unpleasant feeling of always short of time, I felt like I wasn't efficient enough, that I was more tired than the norm, even though the time was actually there.
 But this digital background noise was fragmenting me without my realizing it.

 I felt I needed real production days.
 No scrolling, no passive video in the background.
-What I was looking for: focus.
-Real focus.
+What I was looking for : focus.
+The real thing.
 Hyper-focus.
-But also to find myself.
-Because by dint of occupying our minds too much, we forget ourselves, we connect virtually to others, while disconnecting from ourselves.
-That's why I had to find a balance.
+But also find myself.
+Car by keeping our minds too busy, we forget ourselves, We're virtually connected to others, but at the same time disconnected from ourselves.
+That's why we had to find a balance.

 I also wanted to see if :

-• I could drive my web hosting business forward without social networking.
+- I could to drive my web hosting business forward without social networking.

 What I wanted to achieve during this month